noelkonagai/IDD-Fa19-Lab2/README.md

 **b.
 What voltage level do you need to power the display backlight?**

-According to the same fact sheet, I need an adjustable voltage with a maximum of 5V.
+According to the same fact sheet, I need an adjustable voltage, for which I chose a 3V input.

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**